Do you want to shape the future of paths and open spaces?

 3.3 Other Acts (or regulations under them) contain their own procedures for obtaining ministerial consent to particular works on the commons governed by that legislation.
 Examples are:

-a. schemes of regulations under the Commons Act 1899;
+a. schemes of regulation and management under Part I of the Commons Act 1899;

-b. articles 12 and 17 of the schedule to the Ministry of Housing and Local Government Provisional Order Confirmation (Greater London Parks and Open Spaces) Act 1967 as amended by Schedule 4 of the Commons Act 2006, which relate to recreational and similar facilities, and new roads or paths, on commons owned or managed by London borough councils other than the City of London Corporation;
+b. articles 12 and 17 of the Greater London Parks and Open Spaces Order 1967 scheduled to the Ministry of Housing and Local Government Provisional Order Confirmation (Greater London Parks and Open Spaces) Act 1967 as amended by Schedule 4 to the Commons Act 2006, which relate to recreational and similar facilities, and new roads or paths, on commons owned or managed by London borough councils other than the City of London Corporation;

 3.4 Sometimes an older Act forbids, absolutely, any new works on a common and that restriction still applies unless a later Act overrides it.
 The 1967 Act (para 3.3 (b) above) permits (subject to PINS consent) building, fencing or other works for particular purposes which were forbidden in Acts governing some individual commons.
 Other London and local legislation permits some road improvements not otherwise allowable.

 3.5 In all other cases, building, fencing or other works on commons are governed by s38 of the Commons Act 2006.
-This requires the consent of the secretary of state unless the section otherwise provides or unless it falls within an exemption order under section 43 (see chapter 10).
-Chapters 4 – 6 deal more particularly with this section.
+This requires the consent of the secretary of state unless the section otherwise provides or unless it falls within an exemption order under section 43 (see section 10).
+Sections 4 – 6 deal more particularly with this section.

 3.6 It is, therefore, important to know what legislation, powers or restrictions might specifically affect a common in which you are interested.